Advanced Weights for IXPE Polarization Analysis: Introduction

 \section{Introduction}

 The Imaging X-ray Polarimetry Explorer \citep[IXPE,][]{weisskopf2022imaging, soffitta2021instrument} provides unique insights into the geometry of active galactic nuclei, X-ray binaries, pulsar wind nebulae (PWNe) and other X-ray sources.
 This advance comes from the track images which IXPE's gas pixel detectors \citep[GPDs,][]{baldini2021design} provide for each measured X-ray.
 Much has been achieved with the analytic mission-standard moments (Mom) track analysis which provides estimates of the events' position, energy, electric vector polarization angle (EVPA), and EVPA accuracy.
-As we observe fainter IXPE targets exposures become very long and background contamination becomes highly significant; advanced methods to more optimally exploit the track image information become increasingly attractive.
+As we observe fainter IXPE targets, exposures become very long and background contamination becomes highly significant; advanced methods to more optimally exploit the track image information become increasingly attractive.

 For example \cite{peirson2021deep} and \cite{cibrario2025mitigating} introduce neural net (NN)-based methods to extract event parameters from IXPE tracks.
 Since photon and particle event morphologies differ, \cite{dimarco2023handling} suggest cuts based on track metadata that partly suppress particle background.
-These measurements best constrain source polarization when maximum likelihood estimators \citep[MLE][]{vianello2015multi, marshall2021multiband, gonzalez2023unbinned, marshall2024further} are used.
-Additional refinements are possible.
-Prior X-ray observations generally provide detailed image morphology, spectrum, and temporal variation measurements of IXPE targets \citep[e.g.][]{wong2023improved}.
-With accurate IXPE response functions, these measurements allow IXPE event positions, energies, and arrival times to be used as weights, concentrating the statistical power of IXPE data onto the polarization properties.
+Spectro-polarimetric fitting uses event energies to improve polarization analysis \citep[e.g.~\texttt{3ML},][]{vianello2015multi}, and IXPE's excellent timing precision may be used to separate a variable source from a constant background \citep[e.g.~the `simultaneous fitting' of][]{wong2023improved}.
+Measurements best constrain source polarization when maximum likelihood estimators \citep[MLE,][]{marshall2021multiband, gonzalez2023unbinned, marshall2024further} are applied.
+Though useful, many of these methods are not compatible, as presently formulated.
+Furthermore, additional refinements are possible.
+Prior X-ray observations generally provide detailed image morphology of IXPE targets.
+With accurate IXPE response functions, these measurements allow IXPE event positions and energies to be used as weights, concentrating the statistical power of IXPE data onto the polarization properties.